 The method of reflective equilibrium goes back to Nelson Goodman, who wanted to use it for justifying theories of deductive and inductive inference.
 It is by some considered to be the method of philosophy (e.g. David Lewis) and by others the method of scientific justification in general (e.g. Catherine Elgin).

 The notion of reflective equilibrium is tightly connected to the notion of coherence.
 In fact, I believe, the former is simply one way of spelling out the latter.
 This may lead some to think that the method of reflective equilibrium presupposes a coherentist view on justification and, thus, that it falls prey to the objections to such views (Elgin disagrees).
 I am undecided on this matter.
-However, regardless of whether coherence is sufficient for justification or rationality, it certainly is necessary.
+However, regardless of whether coherence is sufficient for justification or rationality, it is most likely necessary.